DataTalksClub/mlops-zoomcamp/06-best-practices/homework.md

 Create a function `save_data` which works similarly to `read_data`, but we use it for saving a dataframe.

-Now let's run the `batch.py` script for January 2021.
+Let's run the `batch.py` script for January 2021.

 We can do that from our integration test in Python: we can use `os.system` for doing that (there are other options too).